prsense-labs/.github/profile/README.md

 ## 🔹 Why PRSense-Labs?

 - **Innovation-first** — explore experimental features safely
-- **Developer-focused** — tools built for maintainers and contributors
+- **Developer-focused** — built for maintainers and contributors
 - **Scalable** — designed to handle millions of PRs across repositories
-- **Open-source** — all projects are free to use and contribute
+- **Open-source** — transparent, auditable, and community-driven

+---

+## 🔹 What We Don’t Do

+PRSense-Labs tools are designed to assist humans, not replace them.

+We do not:
+- Block or auto-close pull requests
+- Judge code quality
+- Replace maintainer decisions or code review

 ---